 Posted on Jan.
 29th, 2019 | By Maple, WayKen Project Manager

 Day by day, the manufacturing industry is improving its prototyping capabilities by implementing new and improved methods of manufacturing.
-Casting parts are one of such manufacturing techniques which is cost effective as well as can be used to produce a variety of products.
-Ingenuity and advancements have transformed the casting industry and it has become more effective, clean and safe.
+Casting parts are one of such manufacturing techniques which is cost-effective as well as can be used to produce a variety of products.
+Ingenuity and advancements have transformed the casting industry and it has become more effective, clean, and safe.

 There is a wide and diverse range of casting alloys available which offer the selection of suitable material to fulfill the prerequisite of the specific application.
 Every casting alloy has its own specific mechanical properties, casting properties, heat treatment properties, and machinability.
-Casting parts has become an integral part of the manufacturing industries and is able to produce complex geometries with ease irrespective of the size of the part.
-Moreover, the process of urethane casting produces a little waste which can be reheated and used again making it a very economical process for the industrialists.
+Casting parts has become an integral part of the manufacturing industry and is able to produce complex geometries with ease irrespective of the size of the part.
+Moreover, the process of urethane casting produces a little waste that can be reheated and used again making it a very economical process for the industrialists.

 Casting is one of the oldest manufacturing techniques used in the industries that give the required results effectively and repeatedly.
 Casting includes the injection of some molten liquid into the mold having the cavity of the desired shape.
 Then the molten liquid is allowed to solidify into the shape as confronted by the mold.
 When the desired product is obtained, it is then extracted from the mold.

 Casting can be classified into many types depending upon the nature of molten liquid some of which are: